kyouko-taiga/swift-thoughts/tutorial/03-functions_and_closures.md

 ```

 However, sometimes it is needed to update the function parameters.
-This behavior should be carefully thought, and only chosen if no other solution is viable.
-Hence, although often recommended against,
 Swift allows programmers to define mutable parameters by marking them as *inout*:

 ```swift